 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 2014 Web-based survey.

-First-time freshmen are not admitted into the OSUIT bachelors programs.
-To provide a better picture of graduation rates, a section has been revised to reflect all first-time, full-time, degree seeking students.
+First-time freshmen are not admitted into the OSUIT bachelor programs.
+To provide a better picture of graduation rates, this section has been revised to reflect all first-time, full-time, degree seeking students.